dr-h-grc/dr-hr-grc.github.io/README.md

 # dr-hr-grc.github.io
-This is a project I created to learn how to secure an AWS environment, with basic security controls.
+This is a portfolio of my projects and journey to learn GRC.